 7. Waiting lists under repealed Act of prospective adoptive parents

-On commencement, a list maintained by the Director-General for the purposes of the repealed Act, and in existence immediately before commencement, of the persons who are candidates for assessment for adoptive parenthood or candidates accepted for assessment, is to be treated as being a register of names under section 44(1) of this Act.
+On commencement, a list maintained by the CEO for the purposes of the repealed Act, and in existence immediately before commencement, of the persons who are candidates for assessment for adoptive parenthood or candidates accepted for assessment, is to be treated as being a register of names under section 44(1) of this Act.

+[Clause 7 amended by No. 34 of 2004 s.
+251.]

 8. Some provisions of this Act to apply to adoptions under repealed Act

 (1) Subject to clause 9, sections 75 and 77 and Parts 4 to 7 of this Act apply in relation to —